Anti-Bullying Policy 5.9 STAFF WITH PERSONNEL NUMBER Training

 If you missed this year's face-to-face training, contact this department for the next training date.
 Until then, complete the ID Canvas course.

 - Administrators with P-codes take the Investigative Designee Training Module, Canvas course #660223.
 This course must be completed individually and will be tracked by P-codes (personnel numbers).

 - Administrators without P-code, take the Investigative Designee Training Module, Canvas course #660970.
 This course must be completed individually and will be tracked by the school principal.

 Anti-Bullying Policy 5.9 PL Training

-The Prevention Liaison is responsible for the dissemination of prevention curriculum related to the strands of prevention: diversity, violence prevention, substance abuse prevention, instructional strategies, health and wellness, as well as MTSS Academic and Behavioral Supports.
-The Prevention Liaisons receive yearly face to face trainings administered by the Diversity, Prevention and Intervention Department.
-Contact DPI to learn more.
+The Prevention Liaison is responsible for the dissemination of prevention curriculum related to the strands of prevention such as diversity, violence prevention, substance abuse prevention, instructional strategies, health and wellness, as well as MTSS Academic and Behavioral Supports.
+The Prevention Liaisons receive yearly face to face trainings administered by this department.
+Contact us if you have any questions.